Nier: Automata: Reception

 Miguel Concepcion of GameSpot praised most of the game's elements, referring to its gameplay as "the closest thing there is to a spiritual successor to Metal Gear Rising: Revengeance".
 Matulef called Nier: Automata "the most captivating game I've played in ages" despite rough edges.
 Thomas Whitehead, writing for Nintendo Life, was positive about its presentation and design but noted some gameplay elements did not work as expected and lack depth.
 Game Informer reviewer Joe Juba wrote a lot of enjoyable elements in the game's narrative and gameplay are obscured by confusing or obtuse mechanics.
 PC Gamer's Andy Kelly was positive about the game but criticized the PC port for its graphical and technical issues at release.

-The story and narrative themes were met with acclaim, though some reviewers found its pacing and presentation lacking.
+The story and narrative themes were met with praise, though some reviewers found its pacing and presentation lacking.
 Both Meghan Sullivan of IGN and Eurogamer's Jeffrey Matulef found it difficult to relate to the android protagonists.
 Reviewers generally enjoyed the gameplay, but several critics felt that the combat lacked depth compared to previous PlatinumGames titles.
 The game's visuals were generally praised despite comments regarding occasional poor environment quality or visual spectacle.
 Recurring complaints arose from technical issues such as graphical pop-in, frame-rate drops, and long loading times.
 The game's music received unanimous acclaim.
 The Switch version was named as one of the best third-party ports to the system, despite reviewers noting some expected performance issues and downgraded graphics.